izebb/aspnet-webpack/README.md

 This is required in order the webpack middleware to inject the correct script in the html.

 ##Production bundles
-There is no automation for production bundles and it must be handled according to each aplication's needs.
+There is no automation for production bundles and it must be handled according to each application's needs.
 In the Aspnet.Webpack sample in the webpack folder there is an example of a production configuration for the project.

 ##Known issues